rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/booting.md

 ## Booting from network

-You can boot a cOs squash fs by using a native iPXE implementation on your system or by inserting a custom build iPXE iso by using your either your servers management web-interface (ILO, iDrac, ...) or using a [redfish](https://www.dmtf.org/standards/redfish) library or its vendor specific implementation (e.g. [ilorest](https://hewlettpackard.github.io/python-redfish-utility/)).
+You can boot a cOS squashfs by using a native iPXE implementation on your system or by inserting a custom build iPXE iso by using your either your servers management web-interface (ILO, iDrac, ...) or using a [redfish](https://www.dmtf.org/standards/redfish) library or its vendor specific implementation (e.g. [ilorest](https://hewlettpackard.github.io/python-redfish-utility/)).